 Bazant and coworkers (i.e. in \cite{Chu2005} and \cite{Biesheuvel2009}), used a Chebyshev pseudospectral spatial discretization in their work, where we use a finite difference discretization.
-We wrote and tested a Chebyshev spectral version of the code using the \texttt{chebfun} package \cite{Trefethen2013, Platte2008} and found that, while the spectral and finite difference codes gave nearly identical results, the finite difference code ran orders of magnitude faster than the spectral code when using the same time stepping scheme.
+We also tested a Chebyshev spectral version of the code using the \texttt{chebfun} package \cite{Trefethen2013, Platte2008} and found that, while the spectral and finite difference codes gave nearly identical results, the finite difference code ran orders of magnitude faster than the spectral code when using the same time-stepping scheme.